bmw2621/sophieSite/README.md

 # Source Code for Sophie Winchester Healthy Living Homepage

 This repository host source code for Sophie Winchester Healthy Living website.
 Site uses `gatsby-source-drupal` to pull data from Drupal CMS hosted on an AWS EC2 instance with JSON:API extension and uses `gatsby-source-youtubev2` to pull data from clients YouTube channel using clients API key.
+Site also uses Auth0 to protect content and manage user accessibility to content.

 ### Dependancies